smasongarrison/D3mirt/README.md

 An example of how the output can be described could be as follows.

 > As can be seen in Figures 1 and 2, the pattern in the data indicates
-> the presence of foremost two main nested latent dimensions indicated
+> the presence of foremost two main nested latent constructs indicated
 > by the items, one aligned with the $x$-axis and one approaching the
 > $y$-axis.
-We might also suspect the presence of a third dimension
+We might also suspect the presence of a third construct
 > located close to the $xy$-plane, between the $x$ and $z$ axes.
 > Studying the content of the items, the labels *Compassion*,
 > *Conformity*, and *Fairness* were introduced.
 The angles of the